-SMART Recovery Teen & Youth
+Start SMART Recovery

-The SMART Recovery® Teen and Youth Programme is based on the SMART Recovery® Programme.
+The Start SMART Recovery® Programme is based on the SMART Recovery® Programme and is suitable for 13-23 year olds who access children's services.
 It is delivered within a framework of language and concepts that have been adapted to suit the developmental needs of young people.

 The safety and welfare of young people is our first priority.
-Whilst UKSR are committed to the development of Peer-led Teen meetings (where appropriate), safeguarding young people will always inform and direct our practice.
+Whilst UKSR are committed to supporting partners in the development of Peer-led mutual aid meetings (where appropriate), safeguarding young people will always inform and direct our practice and will therefore only ever be delivered/made available via children's service providers.